heinc1010/BAMixChecker/docs/Input.rst

     /path/Tumor_04.bam
     /path/Normal_04.bam

-If the number of files is under 6 or the file names don’t contain common regulation when it is divided by the delimiters, it only pairs by genotype, not by name and skips to make ‘Mismatched_sample.txt’ which is the same using '--OFFFileNameMatching' option.
+.. note:: If the number of files is under 6 or the file names don’t contain common regulation when it is divided by the delimiters, it only pairs by genotype, not by name and skips to make ‘Mismatched_sample.txt’ which is the same using '--OFFFileNameMatching' option.

 RNA-seq BAM file